Boston baked beans

 Boston baked beans are a variety of baked beans, sweetened with molasses, and flavored with salt pork or bacon.

 History

-Native Americans had made corn bread and baked beans.
-The Pilgrims at Plymouth Colony learned these recipes in the early 1620s and adapted them to incorporate British techniques.
-At that time, English settlers had brought bean pottage which was made with honey and mustard cured ham and onions.
+The Pilgrims at Plymouth Colony brought recipes for bean and bacon pottage in the early 1620s which was made with honey and mustard cured ham and onions.
 The triangular trade in the 18th century helped to make Boston an exporter of rum, which is produced by the distillation of fermented molasses.
 The introduction of now-widely available molasses to baked beans created a distinctive style of baked beans unique to New England.

 In colonial New England, baked beans were traditionally cooked on Saturdays and left in brick ovens overnight.
 On Sundays, the beans were still hot, allowing people to indulge in a hot meal and still comply with Sabbath restrictions.
 Brown bread and baked beans along with frankfurters continue to be a popular Saturday night staple throughout the region.

 Regional varieties

 The region has two main styles of baked beans: Boston baked beans and Maine baked beans.
 The difference between the two styles is that Boston beans are made with small white navy beans or pea beans with thin skin while Maine beans are made with native bean varieties with thicker skins.
 The varieties used in Maine are Marafax, soldier, and yellow-eye, with yellow-eye being the most popular variety.

 Both varieties are often made with salt pork or bacon.
 However, there is also a long tradition of vegetarian baked beans made with the same recipe as Boston baked beans or Maine baked beans but made without the addition of salt pork or bacon.